nodejs/node/doc/api/http2.md

 [`tls.TLSSocket`][] when it is created.
 When either the `Socket` or the `Http2Session` are destroyed, both will be destroyed.

-Because the of the specific serialization and processing requirements imposed by the HTTP/2 protocol, it is not recommended for user code to read data from or write data to a `Socket` instance bound to a `Http2Session`.
+Because of the specific serialization and processing requirements imposed by the HTTP/2 protocol, it is not recommended for user code to read data from or write data to a `Socket` instance bound to a `Http2Session`.
 Doing so can put the HTTP/2 session into an indeterminate state causing the session and